n111h/cms.484.journal/readme.md

 ---
 ### 2022/03/20 13:00 - Ben: Cleaned up Spawning and Added Kill Zone

-    Cleaned up the spawning system to be less complicated
+    Cleaned up the spawning system to be less complicated.

-    Added kill zone to destroy chunks when they leave the screen
+    Added kill zone to destroy chunks when they leave the screen.

-    Cleaned up chunk scaling to fit on new screen
+    Cleaned up chunk scaling to fit on new screen.

   ---